-Monitoring:

-- Monitor investee companies' performance and continued compliance with the Exclusion List, Local Legislation and International Standards, and progress on agreed ESAPs on E&S matters including their progress towards action plans, using technical expertise where necessary.
-For high risk investees, external monitoring is recommended, and in some cases, it may be required. - Identify and record any serious incidents involving portfolio companies and material breaches of the Exclusion List, Local Legislation and International E&S Standards. - Work with portfolio companies to continually improve their E&S performance.
+Monitoring: -Monitor investee companies' performance and continued compliance with the Exclusion List, of the Exclusion List, Local Legislation and International E&S Standards.

+Local Legislation and International Standards, and progress on agreed ESAPs on E&S matters including their progress towards action plans, using technical expertise where necessary.
+For high risk investees, external monitoring is recommended, and in some cases, it may be re-

+-Identify and record any serious incidents involving portfolio companies and material breaches cidents:

+-Work with portfolio companies to continually improve their E&S performance.

-Reporting of Serious Incidents:
+Reporting of Serious In-